mborgerson/wiki-export/wiki/LPC_Debug_Port.md

 Rebuilding the LPC debug port involves soldering wires between it and very small vias on the motherboard.

-The LPC bus is controlled by the [MCPX MCPX southbridge](/wiki/MCPX_MCPX_southbridge "wikilink"), which conforms to the Intel Low Pin Count Specification 1.0.
+The LPC bus is controlled by the [MCPX southbridge](/wiki/MCPX "wikilink"), which conforms to the Intel Low Pin Count Specification 1.0.

 Pins
 ----